 Being the final stage of the lifecycle of the content before publishing or submission, proofreading focuses on inconsistencies and minor errors, including capitalization, punctuations, grammar, and typos.

-As a proofreader, you need to have a keen eye for details, hold over the language you are writing the content in, and computer proficiency.
+As a proofreader, you need to have a keen eye for details, hold over the language you are writing the content in, and have computer proficiency.

 1. Can I publish my content without proofreading?